mnot/ai-control-report/draft-nottingham-ai-control-report.md

 This leaves a few unappealing choices to AI vendors that wish to comply with those preferences.
 They can simply omit such data from foundation models, thereby reducing their viability.
 Or, they can create a separate model for each permutation of preferences -- with a likely proliferation of models as the set of permutations expands.

+Compounding this issue was the observation that preferences change over time, whereas LLMs are created over long time frames and cannot easily be updated to reflect those changes.
+Of particular concern to some was how an opt-out regime makes the default stickier.

 ## Trust

 This disconnection between the statement of preferences and its application was felt by participants to contribute to a lack of trust in the ecosystem, along with the typical lack of attribution for data sources in LLMs, lack of an incentive for publishers to contribute data, and finally (and most noted) a lack of any means of monitoring compliance with preferences.